harrydehix/vhdl-cheatsheet/README.md

   - all processes happen in parallel!
   - a signal takes its state at the end of a process!
   - that means that assigning a value to a signal in one process won't affect another process using that signal (not in the same "loop")!
-- use signals to reuse your output!
+- use signals to reuse your "output"!

 ## reusing entities
 ```vhdl